-BTLB is a set of rules which covers the period between 1660 – 1715 ish, which sees the end of the pike and the start of the horse and musket period.
+BTLB is a set of rules which covers the period between 1660 – 1720s, which sees the end of the pike and the start of the horse and musket period.
 I will say that both Barry and Clarence main interest in this period is the war in Ireland between William of Orange and James II (the Battle of the Boyne and the Siege of Derry being just two of the actions in this war).

 Barry has been known in the industry for a very long time and has written many pieces for Wargames Soldier and Strategy and Wargames Illustrated.
 Barry has also hosted many lectures on this and many other historical periods.
 Clarence who also has been in the hobby for many years and has his own blog page Quindia Studios which is worth checking out.
 He has also wrote a set of ECW wargames rules Victory Without Quarter.

 I must say that I was totally blown away in 2016 when the family and I took a trip to the states to Historicon and played BLB2 with Barry and Clarence on a lovely table and painted figures, all of which was the hard work from Clarence.